Ocular Trauma - Queensland Eye & Retina Specialists

 Do not drive until your surgeon confirms that it is safe for you to do so, usually after the first follow-up visit.

-Use antibiotic eye drops as prescribed to prevent infection, and use anti-inflammatory eye drops to reduce swelling and inflammation.
-Follow the dosage and schedule provided by your surgeon.
 Over-the-counter pain relievers may be recommended if you experience discomfort.
 Avoid medications like aspirin that can increase bleeding risk unless advised by your doctor.

 • Pain and Discomfort: Mild discomfort, itching, and sensitivity to light are normal.
 Severe pain or a significant increase in discomfort should be reported to your doctor immediately.